Ropes & Gray Honors Military Veterans through Pro Bono Service

 - Advising on the administration of the estate of the matriarch of a Gold Star family.
 Private client group partner Cameron Casey and senior attorney Kevin Willis have been helping the eldest son, in his role as personal representative, settle his mother’s affairs.

 - Securing U.S. citizenship for Jose Buenopena, a veteran with a service-connected disability who served honorably in the U.S. Marine Corps, through a successful lawsuit filed on his behalf in the U.S. District Court for the District of Massachusetts.
 In his case closure statement, Mr. Buenopena reflected on the support he received from VLS and his attorneys: “It has changed my entire life drastically.
 At one point I thought I was on the verge of getting deported, and now I’m getting my citizenship.”
-Joshua Levy and Mike Homer led the Ropes & Gray team assisting Mr. Buenopena.
+Joshua Levy led the Ropes & Gray team assisting Mr. Buenopena.

 In addition to providing pro bono legal service, Ropes & Gray supports the efforts of Project Healing Waters Fly Fishing to bring its high-quality, full-spectrum fly fishing program to an ever-expanding number of disabled active military service personnel across the Veterans Affairs health care system, in military hospitals and the U.S. Army Warrior Transition Command.
 The program has become recognized as an innovative leader and model in the field of therapeutic outdoor recreation for the disabled through its successful application of the sport of fly fishing as a rehabilitation tool.
 Ropes & Gray proudly served as the title sponsor of the foundation’s “Healing on the Fly: Boston” on Oct.
 24, a special evening designed to support the mission of Project Healing Waters and all that it has accomplished in supporting injured and disabled veterans.